NoxArt/IMSim/README.md

 IMSim
 ==================

-Simple, older and non-complete C++ simulation library as a school project for FIT VUT Brno.
+Simple, older and non-complete C++ simulation library as a university project for FIT VUT Brno.

 Example